egretos/ai/doc/index.md

 - Process - Can call any commands.
 Calls are successive.
 - Event - Creates when some process done or failed, or something important happens.
 Can call another process
 - Listener - Listen events and messages.
 Can run any process.
-- Strategy - Has scripts for executing for any predicted situations (like event).
+- Strategy - Has scripts for executing processes.
+Behavior can be changed by conditions.
 - Memento - Can store edge states and save it as **Snapshots**
 - Proxy - Uses as middleware with Edges and Logic Entities.
 - Composite - Can compose vertexes into graph structure.